Swedish Security Service: Offices

-The Service has a regional presence and operate from several locations; from its headquarters in Solna and from six regional units with offices in Umeå, Uppsala, Örebro, Norrköping, Gothenburg and Malmö.
+The Service has a regional presence and operates from several locations; from its headquarters in Solna and from six regional units with offices in Umeå, Uppsala, Örebro, Norrköping, Gothenburg and Malmö.
 The Service has approximately 1,100 employees, of which about 10 percent are stationed at the regional offices.
 The regional units are based on the geographic boundaries of several counties:

 Head of the Swedish Security Service

 List of current and past executive officers: